Ken’s Story:

 • Ashlen Hilliard

-She completed her MSc in the Psychology of Coercive Control in early 2022 and conducted research on the relationship between reproductive coercion, psychologically abusive environments, and the extent of group identity in a sample of those who have left cultic groups.
+Ashlen graduated with her MSc in the Psychology of Coercive Control in early 2022 with Distinction and conducted the first exploratory quantitative research on the relationship between reproductive coercion, psychologically abusive environments, and the extent of group identity in a sample of those who have left cultic groups [soon to be published in the International Journal

 • Kent Burtner